reftch/r-server/README.md

 - **High-Performance Routing**: Trie-based router with support for dynamic path parameters (e.g., `/users/:id`).
 - **Middleware**: Pluggable request pipeline via `fn(&Request, &mut Response, Next)`, chained with `use_middleware` to run logic (logging, timing, auth) for every request before it reaches the handler.
 - **Static File Serving**: Built-in support for serving assets from a designated directory with automatic MIME type detection.
+- **Multipart Support**: Built-in parsing of `multipart/form-data` requests for handling file uploads and form fields.
 - **Modular Architecture**: Separated into specialized modules for requests, responses, routing, and server logic.
 - **Client**: A HTTP client capable of making GET, POST, PUT, PATCH, and DELETE requests.
 It supports both HTTP and HTTPS via SSL/TLS.